 Felines are wonderful creatures to have around the house — but they also have a habit of eating and licking things that do not belong to them.
 My own cat has decided that the elephant foot plant in our living room is her personal snack; luckily, we checked before buying that it's non-toxic for cats, or else we'd be in trouble.
 But there are many things that are toxic to cats lurking around your house, and some aren't obvious unless you do a bit of research.

 Having a pet is much like having a kid: you have to check the contents of everything, because they will get everywhere and eat everything they're not supposed to.
-Cats don't confine themselves to the cat food and toys that have been created specifically for them; I've heard stories of cats who've eaten everything from the Sunday roast to stored breast milk and an entire packet of biscuits (at the bottom of a zipped-up backpack, no less).
+Cats don't confine themselves to the cat food and toys that have been created specifically for them; I've heard stories of cats who've eaten everything from the Sunday roast to an entire packet of biscuits (at the bottom of a zipped-up backpack, no less).
 If in doubt, consult your vet or an expert service like the Pet Poison Helpline, which has a huge directory of possible toxins that could affect your precious Fluffy.
 Lock things away, and don't believe that just because something looks inaccessible, a cat can't get to it.